Campus Leadership Positions

 For more information on the Peer Leader Program and/or to apply, please visit: http://www.montclair.edu/student-development-campus-life/center-for-advising-student-transitions/cast-programs/peer-leadership/

-Reporting directly to the Community Director, the Community Assistant is responsible for the day to day interaction and development of the students who reside in the residence halls.
+The CA is responsible for the day to day interaction and development of the students who reside in the residence halls.
+CAs live in the halls and supervise a floor or area within the community.
+CAs take on many roles, such as Community Builders, Role Models, Peer Educators, Crisis Managers, Team Players, and Administrators.
+They are student leaders that help our residential students feel acclimated and comfortable on campus.
 General responsibilities include: maintaining a safe and secure environment for resident students, student community development, educational programming, and associated administrative responsibilities.
+Applications are available in the fall semester for the upcoming academic year.

 SERVICE ASSISTANT - Applications accepted year round in each residence hall

-The Academic Assistant position is approximately a 20 hour per week commitment.
-The Academic Assistant is an undergraduate, staff member of the Office of Residential Education and Services.
-It is the responsibility of the Academic Assistant to ensure and encourage academic success within the designated residential community.
-Academic Assistants work to support resident students by providing academic success mentoring, an in-hall curriculum, participation in community-based activities, engaging students in campus life, connecting students to academic departments, and supporting the overall mission of the Department of Residential Education and Services.
-The Academic Assistant is expected to serve as a representative of the department and to utilize proper service etiquette when addressing the needs of all residents, staff members, and guests within the MSU Campus Community.
-The AA will receive a stipend.
+It is the responsibility of the RT to ensure and encourage academic success within the designated residential community.
+RTs work to support resident students by providing academic success mentoring, an in-hall curriculum, participation in community-based activities, engaging students in campus life, connecting students to academic departments, and supporting the overall mission of the Department of Residential Education and Services.
+The RT is expected to serve as a representative of the department and to utilize proper service etiquette when addressing the needs of all residents, staff members, and guests within the Montclair State University Campus Community.
+Applications are available during the spring semester for the upcoming academic year.
+Should positions become available during the year, emails will be sent out to students.

 Contact the Office of Residential Education and Services at 973.655.5188